Italian Studies Faculty

 - Tiziana Serafini, Visiting Assistant Professional Specialist, Italian

-- Lesley Sullivan, Adjunct Assistant Professional Specialist, Italian
+- Lesley Sullivan, Visiting Assistant Professional Specialist, Italian

 - Patrick Vivirito, Associate Professional Specialist, Italian